resibots/omni_common/README.md

 # omni_common

-#### This repo contains all the common data/code for our omnidirectional robots.
+This repository contains all the data/code for our omnidirectional robots that is common to simulation and the real robot.
+Therefore, there is no dependency on ROS.

+## Packages
+Go to the package's folder for more information.

+### omni_kinematics

+Here we keep the code for efficient computation of the forward kinematic models of our omnidirectional robots.

 ## Authors

 - Author/Maintainer: Federico Allocati

-## Packages

-### omni_kinematics

-Here we keep the code for efficient computation of the kinematic models of our omnidirectional robots.

-## LICENSE
+## License

 [CeCILL]